insarlab/MintPy/docs/CONTRIBUTING.md

 If you get stuck at any point you can create an [issue on GitHub](https://github.com/insarlab/MintPy/issues) or contact us on the [user forum](https://groups.google.com/forum/#!forum/mintpy).

 For more information on contributing to open source projects, [GitHub's own guide](https://guides.github.com/activities/contributing-to-open-source/) is a great starting point if you are new to version control.
+Tute Costa has a great [tutorial on how to rewrite history with git rebase/squash/amend](https://thoughtbot.com/blog/git-interactive-rebase-squash-amend-rewriting-history).

 ## Writing documentations ##